 London.
 Par which is 3 miles from Golant is the nearest main line station.

-runs along the whole of the river, the boundary to the parish, was
+along the whole of the river, the boundary to the parish, was built in

-built in the first place to carry goods traffic and iron ore from the
+the first place to carry goods traffic and iron ore from the Restormel

-Restormel iron mine to Fowey for shipment by sea.
-The line
+iron mine to Fowey for shipment by sea.
+The line enclosed a stretch

-enclosed a stretch of water in Golant now known as Golant Pill.
-The
+of water in Golant now known as Golant Pill.
+The railway was

 Steam trains ran the line until 1964 when diesel units were first introduced The station finally closed as

 part of the Beeching cuts on 2nd January 1965 and since then the line has only carried cargoes of china